meilisearch/documentation/learn/security/master_api_keys.md

 ## Running an unprotected instance

-You can disable instance protection by restarting Meilisearch in `development` environment without providing a master key:
+You can run an unprotected Meilisearch instance in the `development` environment without providing a master key:

 :::: tabs
 ::: tab CLI

-If your master key was set up using the command-line option, relaunch the instance without the `--master-key` option:

 ```sh
 ./meilisearch --env development